 How to become a strength and conditioning coach in 2018: Part 1 of 4- Getting Qualified

-Here’s what I’ll be covering in this and 3 further articles which together make up the ‘How to become a Strength and Conditioning Coach in 2018’ guide:
+Here’s what I’ll be covering and 3 further articles which together make up the ‘How to become a Strength and Conditioning Coach in 2018’ guide:

 Part 1 (your reading it now) is all about the qualifications and initial learning resources you need to check out.

 Part 2 is all about how to get experience and start your journey to becoming a great coach.

 Part 3 focuses on continuing education and how to get your dream job.